 When land is contaminated, it can cause acute and chronic health problems such as allergic reactions, hypersensitivity, respiratory illness, reproductive problems, cancer, and birth defects.

 Contaminated land can also harm the environment, for example, the soil, water, and air quality.

-Contamination is often the result of past activities.
-This includes industrial, agricultural, and commercial activities that involved storing and/or moving liquids, chemicals and/or wastes.
-Sites where demolition activities have occurred is an example of where land could be impacted by contamination.
+Contamination is often the result of past activities This includes industrial, agricultural, and commercial activities that involved storing and/or moving liquids, chemicals and/or wastes.
+Manufacturing or processing facilities are examples of where land could be impacted by contamination.